tylerhiggs/dropdownMenu/README.md

 ![sub-menu](submenu.png)

-This is a dropdown menu with help from [this](https://www.youtube.com/watch?v=IF6k0uZuypA) video
+This is a dropdown menu with help from [this](https://www.youtube.com/watch?v=IF6k0uZuypA) video and the Facebook dropdown menu

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).